gashok13193/DevOps-Docs/Kubernetes/Delete_Namespace.md

 Kubernetes does NOT back up your data by default.

-❌ Recovery Option 3: Manual recreation (Worst)
+❌ Recovery Option 3: Manual Recreation (Worst Case)

 Recreate secrets